LGBTQ rights in the Netherlands: Transgender and intersex rights

 In May 2023, then Dutch Ambassador to the U.S. André Haspels reaffirmed the Netherlands' global commitment to LGBTQ and intersex rights during a showcase of the Amsterdam Rainbow Dress at the Lincoln Memorial.
 The 52-foot dress, featuring flags from 68 countries where same-sex relations remain criminalized, symbolizes solidarity and advocacy.
 Haspels emphasized the importance of continued dialogue, acknowledging progress needed both in the U.S. and the Netherlands, particularly in areas such as intersex rights, legal gender recognition, and banning conversion practices.

+In July 2026, the Dutch Health Board released a review on gender-affirming care for trans youth with updated guidance.
+The review continued to recommend gender-affirming medical care for use in transgender youth.
+The review cited the harms of delaying treatment and noted that scientific research shows improvements in mental health and that the regret rate is low.

 Conversion therapy

 In September 2025, a bill banning conversion therapy passed the House of representatives with a simple majority.
-The Senate is yet to vote on the conversion therapy bill.
+The Senate passed the criminalisation of conversion therapy.

 Organizations offering conversion therapy, the pseudoscientific practice of attempting to change an individual's sexual orientation or gender identity using psychological or spiritual interventions, in the Netherlands are not eligible for subsidies.
 In addition, since June 2012, conversion therapies have been blocked from coverage by healthcare insurance.

 On 17 May 2019, after television programme Ewout & homogenezing, which was broadcast on RTL 5 on 23 April 2019, showed that several organisations, including Dutch Pentecostal and Baptist groups, were offering conversion therapy, the Labour Party (PvdA) and Democrats 66 (D66) requested an investigation into the allegations.
 In May 2019, the Minister of Health, Welfare and Sport, Hugo de Jonge, informed the House of Representatives that he saw no need to ban conversion therapies in the Netherlands, adding that he was not planning to commission an "in-depth and independent investigation" into the extent to which young people in the Netherlands are exposed to such practices.

 On 22 May 2019, the House of Representatives adopted a motion to investigate the extent of gay conversion therapy in the Netherlands.
 The motion was supported by D66, GroenLinks (GL) and the PvdA, while the ChristenUnie (CU), the Reformed Political Party (SGP) and the Party for Freedom (PVV) voted against.
 On 29 May, the House of Representatives adopted another motion; this time calling on the Minister of Justice and Security, Ferdinand Grapperhaus, to create a legislative proposal to explicitly ban conversion therapy.
 Parliamentarians called such 'treatments' "indigestible" and "harmful".
 The motion was proposed by the People's Party for Freedom and Democracy (VVD), and was supported by the VVD themselves, D66, GL, PvdA and the Socialist Party (SP), while the Christian Democratic Appeal (CDA), CU, PVV, SGP and Forum for Democracy (FvD) voted against.
 The adopted motion does not provide for a timetable.